RaviRamDhali/programming-procedure/Snippets/Azure/Runbook/README.md

 ## Overview

-Automated runbook for **point-in-time restore** of Azure SQL databases with automatic user provisioning.
+Automated runbook for **point-in-time restore** of Azure SQL databases with automatic user provisioning and statistics update.
 Complete workflow in a single execution with no manual steps required.

+**Script:** `Restore-SqlDatabaseWithUsersAndStats.ps1`
-**Status:** Production-ready (v2.0.0)
+**Status:** Production-ready (v2.8.0)
 **Last Tested:** 2026-03-28
 **Verified:** ✓ Database restore working ✓ User login verified in SSMS